 Urine concentrations do not correlate well to serum drug levels.
 For therapeutic drug management, monitor serum levels using FENTS / Fentanyl, Serum.

-For situations where chain of custody is required, a Chain-of-Custody Kit is available, see COCH / Chain-of-Custody Processing.
+For situations where chain of custody is required, a Chain-of-Custody Kit is available, see FENTX / Fentanyl with Metabolite Confirmation, Chain of Custody, Urine.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.